mlochbaum/Singeli/README.md

 | `x==y`  | `x!=y`  | `x<y`   | `x>y`   | `x<=y`  | `x>=y`  |

 Built-in arithmetic is pervasive over tuples, meaning that if one or both arguments are tuples it will map over them, recursively until reaching non-tuples.

+## Command-line options

+The arguments to the `singeli` command are input files and options in any order.
+Options all have a short form with one `-` and a long form with two.
+All except `-h` are followed by an additional argument.

+`-h`, `--help`: Print short descriptions for all compilation options.

+`-o`, `--out`: File path for compiled output; otherwise print directly to stdout.

+`-t`, `--target`: Output type: `c` for C code, and `ir` for Singeli IR.
+The IR format may not be stable, and this option is currently just used for development.

+`-a`, `--arch`: List of architecture features in the target system.

+`-l`, `--lib`: Library paths to search in `include` statements.
+So `-l path` means `include 'x'` will check for `lib/x.singeli`, and `-l lib=path` means `include 'lib/x'` will check for `path/x.singeli`.
+All paths implied by `-l` are searched in order, followed by Singeli's built-in includes.

+`-c`, `--config`: Specify the value of a `config` variable.
+For example, `config var=4` normally acts as `def var=4`, but with `-c var='conf'` is will act as `def var='conf'` instead.

+`-p`, `--pre`: A preamble to be placed before the emitted C output.

+`-n`, `--name`: Prefix to use for C functions and global variables, instead of `si_` (short for Singeli).
+If multiple files built with Singeli are to be included in the same project, this helps to avoid name conflicts.

+`-d`, `--deplog`: A file path.
+A list of dependencies—files read while compiling—will be placed in this file.
+This way an incremental compiler framework can check these files to see if this compilation needs to be re-run.